 SEC.
 8.04.
-Reports on Compliance with Categorical Pretreatment Standard Deadline.
-Within ninety (90) days following the date for final compliance with applicable Categorical Wastewater Pretreatment Standards, or in the case of a new source following commencement of the introduction of wastewater into the POTW, any user subject to such Wastewater Pretreatment Standards and Requirements shall submit to the General Manager a report containing the information described in this ordinance.
+Reports on Compliance.
+Within ninety (90) days following the date for final compliance with the District’s Pretreatment Program, or in the case of a new source following commencement of the introduction of wastewater into the District’s infrastructure and/or POTW, any commercial or industrial user shall submit to the District Manager a report containing the information described in this Ordinance.
 All compliance reports must be signed and certified.
-All sampling will be done in conformance with this ordinance.
+All sampling will be done in conformance with this Ordinance and the District’s Pretreatment Program.

 SEC.
 8.05.
 Periodic Compliance Reports.

-Any significant Industrial User subject to a pretreatment standard must, at a frequency determined by the General Manager, submit no less than twice per year (June and December) reports indicating the nature, concentration of pollutants in the discharge which are limited by Wastewater Pretreatment Standards and the measured or estimated average and maximum daily flows for the reporting period.
-In cases where the Wastewater Pretreatment Standard requires compliance with Best Management Practices (BMP) or pollution prevention alternative, the user must submit documentation required by the General Manager or the Wastewater Pretreatment Standard necessary to determine the compliance status of the user.
-All periodic compliance reports must be signed and certified in accordance this ordinance.
+All commercial and industrial user’s subject to any pretreatment standard must, at a frequency determined by the District Manager, submit no less than twice per year (June and December) reports indicating the type and , concentrations of pollutants in the discharge which are limited by the District’s Pretreatment Program, including the measured or estimated average and maximum daily flows for the reporting period.
+In cases where Best Management Practices (BMP) or pollution prevention alternatives are required, the user must submit documentation required by the District Manager that are necessary to determine the compliance status of the user.
+All periodic compliance reports must be signed and certified in accordance this Ordinance.

-All wastewater samples must be representative of the user’s discharge.
-Wastewater monitoring and flow measurement facilities shall be properly operated, kept clean, and maintained in good working order shall not be grounds for the user to claim that sample results are unrepresentative of its discharge.
+All wastewater samples must be representative of the user’s wastewater discharge.
+Wastewater monitoring and flow measurement facilities shall be properly operated, kept clean, and maintained in good working order and shall not be grounds for the user to claim that sample results are unrepresentative of its discharge.

 SEC.
 8.06.
 Reports of Changed Conditions.
-Each user must notify the General Manager of any significant changes to the user’s operations or system which might alter the nature, quality, or volume of its wastewater at least forty-five (45) days before the change.
+Each user must notify the District Manager of any significant changes to the user’s operations or system which might alter the nature, quality, or volume of its wastewater at least forty-five (45) days before the change begins.

-The General Manager may require the user to submit such information as may be deemed necessary to evaluate the changed condition, including the submission of a Wastewater Discharge Permit Application under this ordinance.
+The District Manager may require the user to submit such information as may be deemed necessary to evaluate the changed condition, including the submission of a Wastewater Discharge Permit Application under this Ordinance.

-The General Manager may issue an individual Wastewater Discharge Permit or a general permit under this ordinance in response to changed conditions or anticipated changed conditions.
+The District Manager may issue an individual Wastewater Discharge Permit or a general permit under this Ordinance in response to changed conditions or anticipated changed conditions.

 SEC.
 8.07.
 Reports of Potential Problems.

-In the case of any discharge, including, but not limited to, accidental discharges, discharges of a non-routine, episodic nature, a non-customary batch discharge that might cause potential problems for the POTW, the user shall immediately telephone and notify the General Manager of the incident.
-This notification shall include the location of the discharge, type of waste, concentration and volume, if known, any corrective measures taken by the user.
+In the case of any wastewater discharge, including, but not limited to, accidental discharges, discharges of a non-routine, episodic nature, a non-customary batch discharge that might cause potential problems for the District infrastructure and/or POTW, the user shall immediately telephone and notify the District Manager of the incident.
+This notification shall include the location of the discharge, type of waste, concentration, estimated volume, and, any corrective measures taken by the user.

-Within five (5) days following such discharge, the user shall, unless waived by the General Manager, submit a detailed written report describing the cause(s) of the discharge and the measures to be taken by the user to prevent similar future occurrences.
-Such notification shall not relieve the user of any expense, loss, damage, or other liability which might be incurred as a result of damage to the POTW, natural resources, or any other damage to person or property; nor shall such notification relieve the user of any fines, penalties, or other liability which may be imposed pursuant to this ordinance.
+Within five (5) days following such discharge, the user shall, unless waived by the District Manager, submit a detailed written report describing the cause(s) of the discharge and the measures to be taken by the user to prevent similar future occurrences.
+Such notification shall not relieve the user of any expense, loss, damage, or other liability which might be incurred as a result of damage to the District infrastructure and/or POTW, natural resources, or any other damage to person or property; nor shall such notification relieve the user of any fines, penalties, or other liability which may be imposed pursuant to this Ordinance.

 A notice shall be permanently posted on the user’s bulletin board or other prominent place advising employees who to call in the event of a discharge described in paragraph (a), above.
 Employers shall ensure that all employees, who could cause such a discharge to occur, are advised of the emergency notification procedure.